 A group of Kindergarten students from Stafford Township’s Primary Learning Center (PLC) yesterday received special gifts from Kindergarten students in Chester, NJ, through NJ Strong’s Operation Shoebox.

-The students from Dickerson School in Chester decorated and filled the shoeboxes with items such as Jacks, Uno Cards, and stuffed animals.
-Each box also included a gift card to a local chain store along with a note from the child who made the box.
+The students from Each box also included a gift card to a local chain store along with a note from the child who made the box.

 Marie McMenamy, a local parent who has been assisting the nonprofit group, NJ Strong, delivered the boxes and explained to the students where they came from.